Gunnarguy/RAGMLCore/cline_docs/local-models.md

 # Local Models Setup Guide (MLX, llama.cpp, Ollama)

-This guide explains how to run local LLMs on macOS and iOS and connect them to RAGMLCore.
+This guide explains how to run local LLMs on macOS and iOS and connect them to OpenIntelligence.
 On macOS we use a unified OpenAI-compatible client; on iOS we provide an in-app embedded GGUF (llama.cpp) option.

-RAGMLCore supports local backends:
+OpenIntelligence supports local backends:
 - MLX (Apple Silicon native, via mlx-lm server) [macOS]
 - llama.cpp (GGUF models; HTTP server mode) [macOS]
 - Ollama (model runtime with OpenAI-compatible endpoints) [macOS]